 In 2010, the Company issued time-based restricted stock replacement awards, including restricted stock units, in connection with our acquisition of CCE's former North America business.
 These awards were converted into equivalent shares of the Company's common stock.
 These restricted share awards entitle the participant to dividend equivalents (which vest, in some cases, only if the restricted share unit vests), but not the right to vote.
-As of December 31, 2013, the Company had 59,000 outstanding nonvested time-based restricted stock replacement awards, including restricted stock units.
-These time-based restricted awards were not significant to our consolidated financial statements.
+As of December 31, 2014, the Company had no outstanding nonvested time-based restricted stock replacement awards, including restricted stock units.